 In conducting its core business, the Bank stipulates funding or marketing agreements for products even of significant relevance which may envisage, according to negotiating practices, effects/modifications/settlement of the same in the event of a change in control of the contracting company.

-For 2017, in addition to that contained in the Registration Document of October 2017, particular mention goes to the implementation of the resolution adopted in 2016 regarding the renewal of the framework agreement on the joint venture with AXA, strategic partnership in life and non-life bancassurance and in supplementary pensions, signed in March 2007 for the distribution of insurance products through the Bank's retail network.
+As in the past, there continues to be a shareholders' agreement with AXA relating to the joint venture between BMPS-AXA, a strategic partnership in life and non-life bancassurance and supplementary pensions, signed in March 2007 and renewed in December 2016 until 2027, for the distribution of insurance products through the Bank's retail network.